 Zope catalog index for paths

-This is an index that supports depth limiting, and the ability to build a structure usable for navtrees and sitemaps.
-The actual navtree implementations are not (and should not) be in this Product, this is the index implementation only.
+This is an Zope Catalog index to query treeish structures in the ZODB by path.
+It supports depth limiting, and has the ability to build a structure usable for navtrees and sitemaps.
+The actual navtree implementations are not (and should not) be in this package.
+This is the index implementation only.

 EPI makes an assumption about the catalog and index being in the same container as all the content.
 This makes a lot of sense in a Plone setting, but might not work as expected in other scenarios.

 A query like /plonesite/folder, level=0 is transformed internally to /folder, level=1.
 This avoids touching the rather large plonesite set which contains reference to all content in your site.

 - Can construct a site map with a single catalog query

 - Can construct a navigation tree with a single catalog query

 In a GenericSetup profile, provide th following snippet to create an index: